Meltwater pulse 1A: Sources

-The source of meltwaters for meltwater pulse 1A and the path they took remains a matter of continuing controversy.
-The debate is centered around whether the predominant additions to the sea level rise came from the Antarctic Ice Sheet, the Laurentide Ice Sheet, or the Fennoscandian and Barents Sea Ice Sheets.
+The source of meltwaters for MWP1a and the path they took remains a matter of continuing controversy.
+The debate is centered around whether the predominant additions to the sea level rise came from the Antarctic ice sheet, the Laurentide ice sheet, or the Fennoscandian and Barents Sea ice sheets.

-Antarctic Ice Sheet
+Antarctic ice sheet

 The technique of sea-level fingerprinting has been used to argue that major contribution to this meltwater pulse came from Antarctica.
-The magnitude of eustatic sea level rise during meltwater pulse 1A is a significant indicator of its sources.
-If the eustatic sea level rise was large and closer to 20 m than the lower estimates, a significant fraction of the meltwater that caused it likely came from the Antarctic Ice Sheet.
-A contribution of around 2 m in 350 years to meltwater pulse 1A from the Antarctic Ice Sheet could have been caused by Southern Ocean warming.
+The magnitude of eustatic sea level rise during MWP1a is a significant indicator of its sources.
+If the eustatic sea level rise was large and closer to 20 m than the lower estimates, a significant fraction of the meltwater that caused it likely came from the Antarctic ice sheet.
+A contribution of around 2 m in 350 years from the Antarctic ice sheet could have been caused by Southern Ocean warming.

-With respect to the Antarctic Ice Sheet, research by Weber and others constructed a well-dated, high-resolution record of the discharge of icebergs from various parts of the Antarctic Ice Sheet for the past 20,000 years, They constructed this record from variations in the amount of iceberg-rafted debris versus time and other environmental proxies in two cores taken from the ocean bottom within Iceberg Alley of the Weddell Sea.
-The sediments within Iceberg Alley provide a spatially integrated signal of the variability of the discharge of icebergs into the marine waters by the Antarctic Ice Sheet because it is a confluence zone in which icebergs calved from the entire Antarctic Ice Sheet drift along currents, converge, and exit the Weddell Sea to the north into the Scotia Sea.
+With respect to the Antarctic ice sheet, research by Weber and others constructed a well-dated, high-resolution record of the discharge of icebergs from various parts of the Antarctic ice sheet for the past 20,000 years.
+They constructed this record from variations in the amount of iceberg-rafted debris versus time and other environmental proxies in two cores taken from the ocean bottom within Iceberg Alley of the Weddell Sea.
+The sediments within Iceberg Alley provide a spatially integrated signal of the variability of the discharge of icebergs into the marine waters by the ice sheet because it is a confluence zone in which icebergs calved from the entire ice sheet drift along currents, converge, and exit the Weddell Sea to the north into the Scotia Sea.

-Between 20,000 and 9,000 years ago, this study documented eight well-defined periods of increased iceberg Ice calving and discharge from various parts of the Antarctic Ice Sheet.
-The highest period of discharge of icebergs recorded in both cores is known as AID6 (Antarctic Iceberg Discharge event 6).
-AID6 has a relatively abrupt onset at about 15,000 years ago.
-The peak interval of greatest iceberg discharge and flux from the Antarctic Ice sheet for AID6 is between about 14,800 and 14,400 years ago.
-The peak discharge is followed by gradual decline in flux until 13,900 years ago, when it abruptly ends.
-The peak period of iceberg discharge for AID6 is synchronous with the onset of the Bølling interstadial in the Northern Hemisphere meltwater pulse 1A.
-Weber and others estimated that the flux of icebergs from Antarctica during AID6 contributed a substantial (at least 50%) to the global mean sea-level rise that occurred during meltwater pulse 1A.
-These icebergs came from the widespread retreat of the Antarctic Ice Sheet at this time, including from the Mac Robertson Land region of the East Antarctic Ice Sheet; the Ross Sea sector of the West Antarctic Ice Sheet; and the Antarctic Peninsula Ice Sheet.
+The study documents eight well-defined periods of increased iceberg ice calving and discharge from various parts of the ice sheet that occurred between 20,000 and 9,000 years before present (YBP).
+The highest period of discharge of icebergs is known as AID6 (Antarctic Iceberg Discharge event 6).
+AID6 has a relatively abrupt onset at about 15,000 YBP.
+The peak interval of greatest iceberg discharge and flux from the Antarctic ice sheet for AID6 is between 14,800 and 14,400 YBP.
+The peak discharge was followed by gradual decline in flux until 13,900 YBP, when it abruptly ended.
+The peak period of iceberg discharge for AID6 is synchronous with the onset of the B-A interstadial in the Northern Hemisphere MWP1a.
+Weber and others estimate that the flux of icebergs from Antarctica during AID6 contributed a substantial amount of water (at least 50%) to the global mean sea-level rise that occurred during MWP1a.
+These icebergs came from the widespread retreat of the Antarctic ice sheet, including from the Mac.
+Robertson Land region of the East Antarctic Ice Sheet; the Ross Sea sector of the West Antarctic Ice Sheet; and the Antarctic Peninsula Ice Sheet.